LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/analyze-image/README.md

   - Computer Vision
 ---

-# Sample Code for Describing Images with Computer Vision
+# Sample Code for Analyzing Images with Computer Vision

-This sample code shows you how to describe images with the Computer Vision API.
+This sample code shows you how to analyze images with the Computer Vision API.

 ## Contents